daniel-mckemie/decontrol/README.md

-Code and patch for TWELVE concert for SEAMUS
+Code and patch for Decontrol for live electronics and audience